 This depends upon the cause but good nutrition, attention to hygiene and cessation of smoking are beneficial.
 UrgoStart is a range of dressings which can improve wound healing for diabetic foot ulcers and improve the rate of wound healing for venous leg ulcers.

 These will usually require referral for assessment and care.
-It is really the management of peripheral vascular disease.
-See separate article Peripheral Arterial Disease.
+It is really the management of peripheral arterial disease.
+See separate Peripheral Arterial Disease article.

 Ulcers may occur due to abnormalities of the nerve supply to the area.
 The term 'neurotrophic ulcer' is occasionally seen in the literature, indicating that there is sometimes a vascular component as well.